Manufacturing and Nonmanufacturing Costs

 Factory overhead is any manufacturing cost that is not direct materials or direct labor.

-Factory overhead can have variable or fixed nature, depending on whether overhead changes in direct proportion with production levels.
+Factory overhead can have variable or fixed nature, depending on whether overhead changes in direct proportion with production volumes.
 The following are some examples of factory overhead costs:

 Illustration 3: Examples of fixed and variable factory overhead costs